 - Suzanne Shiflet from Gym Launch on running a remote finance team

-For more tips on remote work practices for accounting teams and CFOs, check out:
+For more tips on remote work practices for accounting teams and finance leaders, check out:

 - 8 tips for running a successful virtual month-end close